nahidsaikat/nahidsaikat.com/content/posts/2020-08-31---invoke-aws-lambda-from-aws-step-functions-with-terraform.md

 #### Terraform
 [Terraform](https://www.terraform.io/intro/index.html "Terraform") is an open-source infrastructure as code software tool.
 It allows building, changing and versioning the infrastructure.
 Terraform uses declarative approach to define the infrastructure.
 User will define the end infrastructure that they want and terraform will do rest of the thing to have that infrastructure.

 Terraform allows its users to define and describe the infrastructure using a declarative configuration language known as [HCL or HashiCorp Configuration Language](https://github.com/hashicorp/hcl "HCL").
-When the end infrastructure is defined it will do the plan and then executes this plan to provision that infrastructure.
+When the end infrastructure is defined terraform will do the plan and then executes this plan to provision that infrastructure.

 Terraform supports all the public clouds like [Amazon Web Services](https://aws.amazon.com/, "AWS"), [Microsoft Azure](https://azure.microsoft.com/en-us/ "Azure"), [Google Cloud Platform](https://cloud.google.com/ "GCP") aw well as private clouds such as [VMWare vSphere](https://www.vmware.com/products/vsphere.html "vSphere"), [CloudStack](https://cloudstack.apache.org/ "CloudStack") or [OpenStack](https://www.openstack.org/ "OpenStack").